Last year Go & Grow was the new kid on the block – now it’s one of Europe’s favorite ways to invest.

 How does Go & Grow work?

 If you’ve read any of our other blog posts, you’ll know we always preach diversification.
-Instead of investing everything into one credit rating, Go & Grow spreads the claims across all eight credit ratings, ranging from AA-HR.
-The lowest distribution is in AA ratings, followed by A and HR.
+Instead of investing everything into one credit rating, Go & Grow spreads the claims across different risk ratings, and your portfolio composition depends on which loans have been issued overall.
+The lowest distribution in the overall portfolio is in AA ratings, followed by A and HR.

 The largest distribution is in F rated loans (34%), followed by E (25%), D (16%), and C (11%).
 Not only does Go & Grow consist of over 109,000 loan pcs, but our investors also benefit from diversification that traditionally could only be achieved with services such as Portfolio Manager, Portfolio Pro or the API.